 Stay at BHFH

-Due to the ongoing outbreak of COVID-19, we have suspended our hospitality program through November 2020.
+Due to the ongoing outbreak of COVID-19, we have suspended our hospitality program through June 2021.
 Be well, and we look forward to the day when we can open our doors again.
 For inquiries about availability starting in July, please email us at firstname.lastname@example.org